FUR-Labs/fur-cli/README.md

 ## 🤔 What is FUR?

-FUR is a lightweight tool that helps you **organize your AI chats into diaries** — each diary containing multiple conversations you can revisit, navigate, and export.
+FUR is a lightweight tool that helps you **organize your AI chats into diaries**, with each diary holding multiple conversations you can revisit, navigate, and export.

 Instead of endless scrolling through chat history, FUR gives you: